 The Hyak will have a reliable and efficient propulsion system with cutting-edge hybrid technology, saving fuel and reducing emissions.

-The Hyak currently burns an average of 1.34 million gallons of fuel per year, and we’ll save 20 percent of that after the conversion.
-Fuel savings will total about $21.5 million over the remaining life of the vessel.
+The Hyak currently burns an average of 1.34 million gallons of fuel per year, and we hope to save 20 percent of that after the conversion.
+Fuel savings could total about $21.5 million over the remaining life of the vessel.